-Employee Stock Option Scheme - 2015, and the one through Trust Route as Sun Pharma Employee Stock Option Plan -2015.
-Both the schemes were adopted by the Company with certain amendments consequent upon merger of erstwhile Ranbaxy into the Company.
-Both the Schemes are in compliance with Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014.
-The Scheme through Trust Route i.e. Sun Pharma Employee Stock Option Plan - 2015 has been completed in August 2017.
+The Company presently has only one Employees Stock Option Scheme, which is inherited from erstwhile Ranbaxy Laboratories Limited ("Ranbaxy").
+The scheme is through Direct Route and has been named as Sun Pharma Employee Stock Option Scheme-2015.
+The scheme was adopted by the Company with certain amendments consequent upon merger of erstwhile Ranbaxy into the Company.
+The Scheme is in compliance with Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014.

-Disclosures with respect to the Employees Stock Option Schemes in compliance with Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 are available on the Companys website and can be accessed at: http://www.sunpharma.com/pdflist/all-documents .
+Disclosure with respect to the Employees Stock Option Scheme in compliance with Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 is available on the Companys website and can be accessed at: http://www.sunpharma.com/pdflist/all-documents .